Transforming Data

 (Ivorian, 1923–2014)

-Discussion: By which seperator can we split the ArtistBio Column?
+Discussion: By which separator can we split the ArtistBio column?

 It may happen that different data items are not separated by a comma or a semicolon, in which case creativity is required to determine how to resolve these data items.